-In order for students to access the Internet via school equipment, students must have returned to the office a signed Internet Policy form (available from the office or your homeroom teacher).
+In order for students to access the Internet via school equipment, students must have returned to the office a signed Internet Policy form (available from the office).
 The school and school division have software that monitors and keeps a record of all Internet traffic entering and leaving the school.
 In addition, each student has an individual user identification to log onto computers and each computer in the building also has a unique identification number.
 The combination of these items makes it possible to trace all activity back to an individual user should the need arise.
-Any abuse of computer use policies or equipment will result in severe consequences, including loss of course credit without warning.
+Any abuse of computer use policies or equipment will result in severe consequences.